haved/DafCompiler/DafLinker/Linker.md

     -X <link_type> --help:  Print help for specific linker type -X <link_type> <exec>:  Set the linker type and what program to use -x <arg>:               Pass a single arg to the linker -h --help:              Show this help page
 ```

-Note that also library files can be registered as object files.
+Note that also libraries can be registered as files.
-Libraries passed as files will be searched for in the object file search directories, and will be added even in static libraries.
+Libraries passed as files will be searched for in the file search directories, and will be added even in static libraries.
-The filter is used to control what object files are included.
-With a filter, only whitelisted object files are linked.
+The filter is used to control what files are included.
+With a filter, only files in whitelisted folders are linked.
-If you wish to whitelist libraries as well, use `-A -l`
+If you wish to whitelist all libraries as well, use `-A -l`

 #### Linker types
 By default, the linker type is *gnu_link_linux* using the gnu ld software to link.